-Oversight shall include inspections of field conditions and control measures to confirm conformity with the site plan, identify any inadequate control measures, and identify control measures requiring routine maintenance, such as trash removal.
-All functional elements of control measures shall be inspected at a frequency determined by the permittee.
-Inspections of each control measure shall occur at least once during the permit term except when Inspections for oversight of control measures on individual residential lots serving only the individual lot shall occur as determined by the permittee and may rely on alternative oversight process. viii.
+Where the permittee owns the control measure but a different entity (excluding the permittee’s contractors) performs control measure operation and maintenance, the permittee shall perform oversight inspections.
+For oversight inspections, the permittee must inspect all control measures installed under previous permits and this permit at a frequency that it determines to ensure that the control measure is functioning as designed and is in compliance with the site plan, however, the permittee shall inspect the control measure at least once every 5 years.
+If the site plans for control measures installed under previous permits are unavailable the permittee must determine during the inspection whether the control measure meets the requirements of Part I.B.
+Oversight inspections shall include the inspection of field conditions and control measures to confirm conformity with the site plan, identify any inadequate control measures, and identify control measures requiring routine maintenance, such as trash removal.

+If the permittee owns the control measure and performs operation and maintenance procedures themselves or through a contractor, then the permittee is not required to conduct the once per 5 year oversight inspections.

+In addition to the permittee oversight inspections once every 5 years, the permittee must ensure that the operator of the control measure installed under this permit must also perform operation and maintenance inspections at a frequency that the permittee determines will ensure that the control measure is functioning as designed or at a minimum of twice per year.
+All functional elements of control measures shall be inspected during operation and maintenance inspections.

 Enforcement Response: Implement appropriate written enforcement procedures and actions to meet the requirements of Part I.E.4.
-The permittee must escalate enforcement as necessary based on the severity of violation and/or the recalcitrance of the violator to

-ensure that findings of a similar nature are enforced upon consistently.
-The permittee must have processes and sanctions to minimize the occurrence of, and obtain compliance from, chronic and recalcitrant violators of control measure requirements.
+Where the permittee owns the control measure but a different entity (excluding the permittee’s contractors) performs control measure operation and maintenance, the permittee must have processes and sanctions to minimize the occurrence of, and obtain compliance from chronic and recalcitrant violators of control measure requirements.

+The permittee must follow the written enforcement procedures.
 Written enforcement procedures must include informal, formal, and judicial enforcement responses.
+The permittee must require enforcement escalation as necessary based on the severity of violation and/or the recalcitrance of the violator to ensure that findings of a similar nature are enforced upon consistently.

+The permittee must escalate enforcement procedures if non-compliance has continued at the applicable development project for more than two inspections.
+If the permittee does not escalate enforcement at that time, they must document the reason why they did not take enforcement actions.

-Tracking: Implement and document procedures and mechanisms to track the location of and adequacy of operation of control measures implemented in accordance with the program.
+Tracking: Implement and document procedures and mechanisms to track the location of, and adequacy of, operation of control measures implemented in accordance with the program.

-Training: Train applicable municipal staff to inspect the control measures in accordance with the permittee’s procedures in Part I.E.4.c.vi and vii.
+Training: Train applicable staff to inspect the control measures in accordance with the permittee’s procedures in Part I.E.4.a.vi and vii.
 The permittee must identify those who will be likely to inspect the control measures and provide training to those individuals.
-The training must also include information on trash and its effects on water quality. xi.
-For Applicable Development Sites that Overlap Multiple Permit Areas co-regulating MS4 permittee), when a written agreement is in place with a co-regulating MS4 permittee the following is required:
+The training must also include information on trash and its effects on water quality.

+For Applicable Development Sites that Overlap Multiple MS4 Permittee Jurisdictional Boundaries (co-regulating MS4 permittee): when a written agreement is in place with a co-regulating MS4 permittee, for the portions of the applicable development site located within the permittee’s jurisdiction:

 Control measure requirements may be imposed on the operator in accordance with the requirements of a co-regulating MS4 permittee pursuant to the written agreement.
-This requirement does not apply to applicable development sites in the permit area of the Colorado Department of Transportation.
+This requirement does not apply to applicable development sites in the jurisdictional boundary of the Colorado Department of Transportation.